pavelkomarov/pavelkomarov.github.io/README.md

 3. `gem install jekyll jekyll-sitemap jekyll-seo-tag`
 4. Start your localhost server with `jekyll serve` at the project's root directory.
 5. Your site should be accessible at `localhost:4000`

+## Miscellanea
+- `CNAME` (short for "custom domain name") is necessary so github's servers know where to forward queries.

 <br/>
 <br/>